Trying The Felix Experience at The Peninsula Hong Kong

 Wild Sea Bass Loin with Cannellini Beans, Iberian Chorizo, and Romanesco

 Chargrilled Iberian Pork Pluma (reminded me a lot of char siu!) with Creamy Saffron Rice, Broccolini, Spring Vegetables

 We went on a weekday and I was surprised at how busy the restaurant was.
 Even with our current conditions, it was nearly full with couples enjoying the bar (don’t miss the cozy American bar up one of the staircases, as well as the main bar), families celebrating a birthday, business dinners, etc. Service was very attentive and the noise levels were fine.

 Thankful that this second trip to Felix involved so many dishes.
 The East meets West flavours were lovely and the overall experience was a treat.
 For some, the portions may be on the small side; I wouldn’t say I left extremely full.
-However they are generous with their tasty bread basket so one could always get more rolls.
+However they are generous with their tasty bread basket so one could always get more delicious, buttery rolls!